FAIZUDDINR7/table-tennis-automation/README.md

 # table-tennis-automation
-reminds no of bats and balls being used to know the are usage
+Reminds no of bats and balls being used to know the TT court usage.